-Philippos has received a B.Sc./M.Sc. degree (five-year diploma) in Applied Mathematics and Physics from the National Technical University of Athens (Greece), with a specialization in the physics of applications.
-He has also got a master’s degree in the History and Philosophy of Science from the National University of Athens.
+Philippos received a B.Sc./M.Sc. degree (five-year diploma) in applied mathematics and physics from Athens Polytechnic (Greece), with a specialization in the physics of applications.
+He also holds a master’s degree in the history and philosophy of science from the National University of Athens.

 From 2016 – 2017, he was appointed Assistant Editor in the Center for Digital Philosophy at Western University (PhilPapers) as well as Media Outreach Graduate Student Assistant in the Rotman Institute of Philosophy.
 He has over 12 years experience teaching physics and mathematics to high school and university students.

 I’m mainly interested in the notion of ‘computing’, but also in almost everything else that revolves around it.
 My current research focuses on three aspects of computation: computation over the real numbers, analog computation, and connections between those two and scientific computing as well as the so-called `Physical Church-Turing Thesis’.